govuk-one-login/di-account-management-frontend/README.md

-Move end-to-end testing README section to README in end-to-end testing folder and link to it from here update to explain how to run in Docker as the only method to run tests and update test snapshots but explain that to run in ui mode for the debugging the tests should be run locally explain that nock is available in the context of each step. explain not to mock things unless it is required for tests to produce reproducible results
+Move end-to-end testing README section to README in end-to-end testing folder and link to it from here update to explain how to run in Docker as the only method to run tests and update test snapshots but explain that to run in ui mode for the debugging the tests should be run locally explain that a MSW server is available in the context of each step when running against local. explain not to mock things unless it is required for tests to produce reproducible results mention that snapshots are ignored when running in post-deploy

+TODO Mention that:
+When running in a pre-deployment environemnt (locally, GH Actions) then tests target localhost, when running in a post-deployment environment (post-deploy tests) they target the environment the deployment was made to.
+Post-deployment tests ignore snapshots.
+By default tests run pre and post but can be tagged to be one or the other with @skipPreDeploy @skipPostDeploy. when writing and debugging tests use UI mode
+Don't import things from outside the end-to-end-tests directory, treat it as it's own standalone project.

 ### Restarting the app